 Most standard policies exclude coverage for rideshare drivers.
 If you work for apps like Uber or Lyft, you need a specialized policy to stay covered while driving.

 Rideshare companies provide some coverage during certain phases of the rideshare process.
-However, drivers need additional insurance for better financial protection after an accident.
+However, drivers need additional insurance for comprehensive financial protection after an accident.

 Compare Auto Insurance Rates